chef/chef-web-docs/chef_master/source/knife_windows.rst

     The SSH identity file used for authentication.
 Key-based authentication is recommended.

 ``--install-as-service``
-    Install the Chef Client as a Windows service.
+    Install the Chef Infra Client as a Windows service.
 Default: ``false``.

 ``-j JSON_ATTRIBS``, ``--json-attributes``
-    A JSON string that is added to the first Chef Client run.
+    A JSON string that is added to the first Chef Infra Client run.

 ``--json-attribute-file FILE``
-    A JSON file that is used in the first Chef Client run.
+    A JSON file that is used in the first Chef Infra Client run.

 ``--msi-url URL``
-    Location of the Chef Client MSI.
+    Location of the Chef Infra Client MSI.
 The default templates prefer to download from this location.
 The MSI will be downloaded from chef.io if not provided.

 ``-N NAME``, ``--node-name NAME``
     The name of the node.